SmileAPI/smile-openapi/docs/english/guides/about-smile/surcurity-practices.md

 ## Credential security

-Smile does not store end-user credentials at any point: we pass these directly to the data source's servers via TLS to initiate the process of information sharing.
+Smile passes all credentials to the data source's servers via TLS to initiate the process of information sharing.
 All data is encrypted at RSA 4096 with SHA-256 signing for maximum security.

 ## Personal data privacy